 Although it's a popular pick at the supermarket, Nescafé Original might not be the best option if you drink everyday instant.
 Our coffee expert said it was ‘plain – OK but not startling.'
 It's also light on coffee smell and the flavour tends to get lost with milk.

 While own labels from Sainsbury’s and Tesco were a little more satisfying, none of these coffees were overly impressive.
 We were particularly underwhelmed by M&S Rich roast, which Giles found flat with or without milk.

-Out of the selection he tried, our coffee expert thought Douwe Egberts Pure Gold Coffee stood out from the crowd, offering a rich, full coffee flavour with just a hint of artificial instant flavour that softens as you add milk.
+Out of the selection he tried at the time, our coffee expert thought Douwe Egberts Pure Gold Coffee stood out from the crowd, offering a rich, full coffee flavour with just a hint of artificial instant flavour that softens as you add milk.
 It was considered quite strong though, which might put some people off.

 Own-brands are worth exploring.
-Our expert thought M&S Gold Blend instant had a nice sweetness and coffee character.
-Others weren't considered to be as good though - Tesco Gold Instant Coffee was classed as 'average, but not special' and Waitrose Gold Roast Instant Coffee 'Slightly too mild and flat'.
+Our expert thought M&S Gold instant had a nice sweetness and coffee character.
+Others weren't considered to be as good though - Tesco Gold Instant Coffee was classed as 'average, but not special'.

 We tried: Sainsburys Taste The Difference Ground Columbian, Nescafé Cap Colombia, M&S Fairtrade Instant Colombian Coffee, Waitrose Colombian Instant Coffee, Sainsbury's Colombian Origin Instant Coffee